stavrosdro/angular-demo-app/README.md

 - To save a file without formatting type `CTRL+SHIFT+P` and search for *save file without formatting*.
 - You can bypass the git hooks by using the `--no-verify`option.

-## Walkthrough for Docker Enthousiasts
+## Walkthrough for Docker Enthusiasts

 For the Docker fellowship I started with this Dockerfile